Title:

 Book Reviews • Book Previews • Audiobook Samples • Teacher Guides

-About Scholastic Publishing Publishing
+About Scholastic Library Publishing

 Scholastic Library Publishing offers a comprehensive selection of non-fiction, fiction and reference materials.
 With their Children’s Press®, Franklin Watts®, and select Scholastic Titles combined, they maintain, on average, more than 1,500 titles.
 Since its founding in 1945, Children’s Press® has been a leader in the world of children’s publishing.
 Known primarily for its highly successful geography series, America the Beautiful and From Sea to Shining Sea, its Rookie Books, and A True Book™ series, Children’s Press® publishes a broad range of subjects for children from preschool through middle school.
 Children’s Press® books have shown, to the delight of tens of thousands of readers, that information, education, and entertainment are inseparable.